Continuance of Laws (No. 2) Act 1788: Subsequent developments

 The Select Committee on Temporary Laws, Expired or Expiring, appointed in 1796, inspected and considered all temporary laws, observing irregularities in the construction of expiring laws continuance acts, making recommendations and emphasising the importance of the Committee for Expired and Expiring Laws.

+So much of the act as related "to the imprisonment of offenders, and their removal and imprisonment in temporary places of confinement" was repealed by section 29 of the Transportation Act 1824 (5 Geo.
+4. c.
+84).

 The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1871 (34 & 35 Vict. c.
-116).
+116), which came into force on 21 August 1871.